nuccaa99/case-converter/README.md

 # case-converter

-## Hi
+### Hi
 *My name is Nutsa*
 ---
-Converts text to uppercase, lowercase, proper case, sentence case and saves it to text file. :)
+Case Converter converts text to uppercase, lowercase, proper case, sentence case and saves it to text file. :)